 The applicant is requesting a Rezone, General Plan Amendment and Tentative Parcel Map of two existing parcels (013-028-81 & 82).
 The parcels are located approximately 3.5 miles south of Middletown and are developed with single family homes and a vineyard.
 Bullion Creek runs through the north portion of the project site.
 The applicant may further develop the lots in the future as allowed within the RR and RL zoning district.
-However, no development details are known at this time.
-The project description and associated maps and figures are included as Attachment 1.
+However, no development details were submitted for these applications.

 The Tentative Parcel Map proposes to subdivide APN 013-028-81 into four parcels.
 Currently, the existing two parcels are split zoned and the applicant seeks to rezone APN 013-028-81 to be completely within the RR-Rural Residential base zoning district and rezone APN 013-028-82 to be completely within the RL-Rural Lands zoning district as shown below.
-The Tentative Parcel Map is included in Attachment 2.
+The Tentative Parcel Map is included as Exhibit 2.